1Cyan/worktable/Outputs.md

 The other properties are hopefully self-explainatory.
 All the subhalo fields are defined in `src/subhalo.h` which may contain more comments about each.

-Notes on Peebles and Bullock spin parameters: these parameters are vaguely defined due to the ambiguity/lack of standard in the mass, radius, and energy of a subhalo.
+- Notes on Peebles and Bullock spin parameters:

+    These parameters are vaguely defined due to the ambiguity/lack of standard in the mass, radius, and energy of a subhalo.
 So we do not provide them in our output.
 If you really need the spins, you can still compute them easily from the relevant quantities (mass, radius, energy, angular momentum) as you feel appropriate.
 If possible, use the `SpecificAngularMomentum` instead of the spin parameters.

-There might be objects with `Nbound=0` and an empty particle list.
-These are mostly eliminated tracks arising from small halos that had their most-bound particles fluctuated away from the halo itself and then back again, creating duplicate branches which are eliminated later.
-In hydro simulations, `Nbound=0` tracks could also exist as a result of all its particles consumed by a black hole.

 ### Examples for using `HBTReader`
 In order to tell python where to find HBTReader, you need to add its path to your environment variable `PYTHONPATH`.
 In `bash`, you can do